The Strange Joys of Not Gaming

 Burger Island, I learned the hard way while simultaneously paying tribute to the ultimate sacrifice of others, is a lie.

 The island in the title is not a gigantic delicious hamburger.
 It is not a Burger Island.
-The point of the game is not to gorge your stranded survivor on the island itself in the name of survival, slowly eating the very piece of juicy, flame-broiled land that also keeps you safe. → Read the rest
+The point of the game is not to gorge your stranded survivor on the island itself in the name of survival, slowly eating the very piece of juicy, flame-broiled land that also keeps you safe.
+You do not delicately balance the all-encompassing hunger of the main character against the need to stay afloat upon something, even if that something is food. → Fine, but this article then no more.

 Making Marvel vs. Capcom 3 Truly Rule